 Additionally, if you change the yarn size of the project, be sure to adjust your hook size accordingly.
 The most important thing is to have a nice tight stitch that will hide the Poly-fil from showing through.

-The instructions below are for a mini size which is about a 12″- 13″ circumference, and 2″ inches tall, before adding the stem.
-The easiest option for the stem is wooden branches you find laying around outside (give them a good wash and let them air dry).
+The easiest option for the stem on the crochet Mini Ribbed Pumpkin is wooden branches you find laying around outside (give them a good wash and let them air dry).
 Cinnamon sticks or wine corks work well too.
 In addition, you can buy real wooden sticks on Amazon.
 They’re all cleaned and ready to use, just look closely at the size description, as the photos can be misleading.

 Skill Level